Barry Marc Cohen: Art and antiques

 As an art collector, Cohen has loaned artworks to museums such as the Whitney Museum of American Art and Pennsylvania Academy of Fine Art (1987), the San Francisco Museum of Craft and Folk Art (1990), The Athenaeum in Alexandria, VA (1991), the Kentucky Folk Life Museum (1995), and the Contemporary Art Center of Virginia (1996).
 Works from his collection, including those by Red Grooms, Justin McCarthy, Harold Geesaman, Caroline Goe, and Thornton Dial have been published in art catalogues and books.

-As an entrepreneur, Cohen created, produced, and promoted antiques fairs from 1994-2008, including: the York Tailgate Antiques Show/York County Classic Antiques Show (York, PA), the Center City Antiques Show (Philadelphia, PA), Antiques Manhattan (New York, NY), and the Historic Indian & World Tribal Arts show (Santa Fe, NM).
+As an entrepreneur, Cohen created, produced, and promoted antiques fairs from 1994 to 2008, including: the York Tailgate Antiques Show/York County Classic Antiques Show (York, PA), the Center City Antiques Show (Philadelphia, PA), Antiques Manhattan (New York, NY), and the Historic Indian & World Tribal Arts show (Santa Fe, NM).